Venice is a city built on man-made islands. The process of building Venice is a living proof of human ingenious, will and wealth.

 After the wall was built, they needed to make the swampy land sturdy enough for building a house.
-So, they brought tree trunks from main land and stuck them vertically into the contained swampy land.
+So, they brought tree trunks from the mainland and stuck them vertically into the contained swampy land.
 The sheer volume of the wood compacted all the sand in place within the island walls.
 Then horizontal tree trunks were laid criss-cross along the top to provide a strong foundation that has lasted for centuries.
 To build houses, Istrian stone was laid on the wood.
 The store is waterproof and sealed in the wooden foundation.
-The sealed in wood was petrified with the salt to create a hard stone like foundation thats virtually indestructible.
+The sealed-in wood was petrified with the salt to create a hard stone like a foundation that’s virtually indestructible.

 Each island was initially field for farming and each island had a church.
 Like this San Vio church in the campo below –

 This is called Campo S Vio.
-Campo stands for field (for farming) and bears the name of the church, in this case Saint Vio.
+Campo stands for the field (for farming) and bears the name of the church, in this case, Saint Vio.

 There is a church in every field.
 The best way to find a place in Venice is to look for the church’s name because street names repeat all over the city.

-San Vio church was the first church on this field.
-Now its a private residence and a new Angelica’s church stands next door.
+San Vio church was the first church in this field.
+Now it’s a private residence and a new Angelica’s church stands next door.

 In each campo is a well that supplies drinking water for the resident.
 Well, it’s not really a well because this field is sitting on salty sea water.
 But, it is a water storage facility.

-A few feet from the storage well are holes that collect rain water.
-The water than filters through layers of sand, so absolutely pure drinking water reaches the well.
+A few feet from the storage well are holes that collect rainwater.
+The water then filters through layers of sand, so absolutely pure drinking water reaches the well.
 The wells were always covered and locked at night for the fear of enemies poisoning the only source of water.
-Now they are no longer in use because drinking water is brought in from mainland in large pipes along the bridge.
+Now they are no longer in use because drinking water is brought in from the mainland in large pipes along the bridge.